-Provides oversight while working various public service desks (Main Information Commons, Main Information Desk, Science, Special Collections and/or Health Sciences).
+Provides oversight while working at various public service desks (Main Information Commons, Main Information Desk, Science, Special Collections and/or Health Sciences).
 This includes providing customers with reference, technology, and circulation assistance (in-person and online via chat, SMS and email).
 This position provides leadership including solving problems and making non-routine decisions using sound judgement, following through to solve public desk issues.

-- Ensures safety of library customers, employees, and security of library materials through application of library and University policies and procedures.
+Ensures safety of library customers, employees, and security of library materials through application of library and University policies and procedures.

 Facilitates meetings, makes presentations as needed, and participates in data based decision making.

 Creates, maintains and updates documentation of work processes.

 Other duties as assigned.

 Knowledge, Skills, & Abilities

-- Demonstrated ability to work in a fast-paced/ multi-tasking environment prioritizing tasks and responding positively to unanticipated changes while exhibiting follow through and flexibility.
+Ability to work autonomously with minimal supervision in a fast-paced/ multi-tasking environment, responding positively to unanticipated changes while exhibiting follow through and flexibility.

 Skill in facilitating meetings and delivering presentations.

-- Ability to work in a highly collaborative and inclusive environment, one that values and leverages the benefits of diverse perspectives.
+Ability to work in a highly collaborative and inclusive environment, one that values and leverages the benefits of diverse perspectives.